General Policies Relating to Financial Aid

 Renewal of Awards:

 The University reserves the right to renew its scholarship commitments from any University funding source.
-Students are required to meet specific criteria to be eligible for renewal of the scholarships awarded by the University.
+Students must be full-time and in good academic standing to maintain scholarships during each year of study.
 Renewal of any federal need-based aid is contingent upon a student's financial need as determined by the FAFSA (Free Application for Federal Student Aid), as well as availability of certain funds at the University.
-Examples of such funds are Federal SEOG, Perkins Loan, and Work Study.

 Augustana's commitment as a residential university is affirmed by its policy of awarding financial aid that is intended to assist with direct educational costs for tuition, fees, university-owned housing, and board.
 As noted on your financial aid award if a student is approved to live off campus or does not enroll in The Unlimited meal plan, Augustana gift assistance will be prorated at 90%; if approved to live off campus and not enrolled in The Unlimited meal plan, Augustana gift assistance will be prorated at 80%.
 See Study Abroad policy for award details during semesters abroad.